NethServer/ns8-docs/system_requirements.rst

 Static IP address
 =================

+A working internet connection is necessary for the installation, configuration, and updating of the system.
+It is required also if an active :ref:`subscription <subscription-section>` is in place.

-Assign a static IP address to the server.
+Assign a static IP address to the system.
 DHCP and any other dynamic IP discovery protocols are not allowed.

 .. _dns-reqs: